jig/docker-openssl/README.md

 # OpenSSL Containers

-This are Docker Images to generate Root-CA, TLS-Server and TLS-Client containers.
+This are Docker Images to generate Root-CA, TLS-Server containers.

 They are based on [OpenSSL PKI Tutorial](https://pki-tutorial.readthedocs.org/en/latest/simple/index.html), and use OpenSSL toolkit.